Bride of the Monster: Production and release

 The first incarnation of the film was a 1953 script by Alex Gordon titled The Atomic Monster, but a lack of financing prevented any production.
 Later Ed Wood revived the project as The Monster of the Marshes.
 Actual shooting began in October 1954 at the Ted Allan Studios, but further money problems quickly halted the production.
 The required funds were supplied by a meat packing plant owner named Donald McCoy, who became credited as the film's producer on the condition that his son Tony was to star as the film's hero.
 According to screenwriter Dennis Rodriguez, casting the younger McCoy as a protagonist was one of two terms Donald imposed on Wood.
 The other term was to include an atomic explosion at the film's finale.
 Production resumed in 1955 at Centaur Studios.

-Actor George Becwar, who played the bearded Russian agent Strowski, after getting paid for his one day of work on the film, complained that he had been underpaid to the Screen Actors Guild and caused the production to be temporarily shut down for an investigation.
+Actor George Becwar, who played the bearded Russian agent Strowski, after getting paid for his one day of work on the film, complained to the Screen Actors Guild that he had been underpaid and caused the production to be temporarily shut down for an investigation.
 Wood as a result had to raise more money from backers and lost another piece of the ownership of the film as a result.
 An actor friend of Wood's, John Andrews, said in an interview: "Eddie hated, loathed, despised, wanted murdered, George Becwar ....I'm not overdoin' it man, I'm telling you straight.
 He hated George Becwar to the day he deceased, and I mean with a passion!"

 The film premiered at Hollywood's Paramount theater on May 11, 1955, under the title Bride of the Atom.
 Wood related the story of how, after the film played, he asked the theater's manager what he thought of the picture, to which the manager replied "Stinks".
 Wood took scissors and physically cut the man out of an 8 X 10 group shot that was taken that night after the premiere as a publicity photo.
 When asked "Who was that you cut out?", Wood replied "Well, he's not there any more, so it doesn't matter".

+The film was officially released in February 1956 under the "Bride of the Monster" title, on a double feature with The Beast with a Million Eyes.

 The film was reportedly completed and released through a deal with attorney Samuel Z. Arkoff.
 Arkoff profited from the film more than Wood, and his earnings contributed to the funding of his American International Pictures.
 Wood had oversold shares in the picture and wound up owning none of it himself.
 The ending credits identify the copyright holder of the film as "Filmakers Releasing Organization".
 Distribution rights were held by Banner Films in the United States, and by Exclusive in the United Kingdom.